deoshreyas/converge-v2/src/content/guides/How-To-Create-A-Discord-Bot.md

 <p align="center"><img src="/assets/2.png" alt="New Application Name" width="500"></p>

 3. In the left sidebar, click on "Bot" and then generate a token by clicking on "Reset token".
 Confirm the action.
-Copy the generated token and paste it in the `BOT_TOKEN` field in your `.env` file.
+Copy the generated token and paste it in the `DISCORD_TOKEN` field in your `.env` file.
 Also scroll down and enable the `Server Members Intent` and `Message Content Intent` options.
 Save changes!

 <p align="center"><img src="/assets/3.png" alt="Intent Options" width="600"></p>